POLIS 2012 - Environment and Citizenship

 The textbook can be purchased online (e.g. see link above) as well as from Dymocks and the Co-Op.

-Recommended ResourcesRecommended resources will be available through the course website located on MyUni.
+Recommended ResourcesRecommended resources such as additional readings, essay writing guides and referencing guidelines will be uploaded throughout the semester onto the course website located on MyUni.

 Online LearningMyUni will be utilised to upload additional resources, including scholarly articles, news items and video clips.

-Important note: The seminars will NOT be recorded.
-This is an intensive face-to-face course that requires daily attendance and participation to each and everyone of the seminars for the two-week duration of the course.
+Important note: The sessions (lectures/seminars/activities) will NOT be recorded.
+This is an intensive face-to-face course that requires daily attendance and participation to each and everyone of the sessions for the two-week duration of the course.

 Learning & Teaching Activities

-Learning & Teaching ModesThe course will be comprised of three-hour seminars.
-There will be five seminars per week during two weeks in the Winter School period.
-The seminars will explore the content of the course, assist students with research projects, and provide opportunities for individual and group presentations.
-The seminars will combine lectures with interactive activities.
+Learning & Teaching ModesThe course will be comprised of three-hour sessions.
+There will be five sessions per week during two weeks in the Winter School period.
+The sessions will explore the content of the course, assist students with research projects, and provide opportunities for individual and group presentations.
+The sessions will combine lectures with interactive activities.
 The lectures will introduce the key concepts, theories and themes, using a combination of multi-media sources (e.g. slides, videos, web-links, etc.).
 The interactive activities will include whole-class and small-group discussions, as well as short research and report activities conducted individually or in groups.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-WORKLOAD TOTAL HOURS 10 x 3-hour sessions over two weeks 30 hours 40 hours of reading over three weeks 40 hours 40 hours of research over four weeks 40 hours 46 hours of assignment preparation 46 hours 156 hours
+WORKLOAD TOTAL HOURS 5 x 3-hour sessions per week - over two weeks 30 hours 15 hours of reading per week - over three weeks 45 hours 10 hours of research per week - over four weeks 40 hours 10 hours of assignment preparation per week - over four weeks 40 hours 155 hours

 Learning Activities Summary